component-driven/component-driven-development/src/exercises/exercise02/Readme.md

 #### The task

 1. Add hover and active styles.

-**Bonus 1:** Add focus styles.
+**Bonus 1:** Add focus style.

-**Bonus 2:** Add disabled styles.
+**Bonus 2:** Add disabled style.
 Make sure that a button doesn’t have a hover state when it’s disabled.

 <details>
  <summary>Solution</summary>